vic-ffm/neo4j-export-tool/README.md

 ./build-binaries-on-host.sh
 ```

-All binaries will be created in the `dist/` directory with consistent naming:
+All binaries will be created in the `dist/` directory:
 - `neo4j-export-darwin-arm64` (macOS Apple Silicon)
 - `neo4j-export-darwin-amd64` (macOS Intel)
 - `neo4j-export-linux-amd64` (Linux x64)